Floating wind turbine: Proposals

 The legislation required the Maine Public Utilities Commission to undertake a second round of bidding for the offshore wind sites with a different set of ground rules, which subsequently led Statoil to suspend due to increased uncertainty and risk in the project.
 Statoil considered other locations for its initial US demonstration project.

 Some vendors who could bid on the proposed project in Maine expressed concerns in 2010 about dealing with the United States regulatory environment.
 Since the proposed site is in federal waters, developers would need a permit from the US Minerals Management Service, "which took more than seven years to approve a yet-to-be-built, shallow-water wind project off Cape Cod" (Cape Wind).

 "Uncertainty over regulatory hurdles in the United States … is 'the Achilles heel' for Maine's ambitions for deepwater wind."

 In 2013, Statoil pulled out of the $120 million project of four 3-MW turbines floating in 140 m depth of water near Boothbay Harbor, Maine citing change in legislation, and focused on their five 6-MW turbines in Scotland instead, where the average wind speed is 10 m/s and the water depth is 100 m.

 In June 2016, Maine's New England Aqua Ventus I floating offshore wind demonstration project, designed by the DeepCwind Consortium, was selected by the U.S. Department of Energy to participate in the Offshore Wind Advanced Technology Demonstration program.
 In August 2021, the project got approval to use non-US barges.

 In January 2022, Crown Estate Scotland, the public corporation of the Scottish Government responsible for the management of land and property in Scotland, awarded 14.5 GW in 10 leases for floating wind farms, along with 10 GW of fixed-foundation.
 There were 74 applicants, and 17 winners.
 By April 2022, all 17 lease holders had signed up, and are required to pay £700m to the Scottish government.
 Floating wind power has so far been considered costly, but industry commentators described the program, ScotWind, as a commercial breakthrough.

 In December 2022, the US Bureau of Ocean Energy Management awarded leases for 4.6 GW on 373,000 acres offshore California to 5 winners who are required to pay $750m.
 The price of $2,000/acre is less than East Coast leases, due to lower competition and higher build cost.

+As of 2023, Europe hosts 4 small floating wind farms with a combined capacity of 176 MW.
+Expansion plans are notable, with France tendering a 250 MW project off Brittany and two more in the Mediterranean.
+Large-scale auctions are expected in Spain, Portugal, Norway, and the UK, which has already allocated rights for over 15 GW.
+Europe aims for 3-4 GW of floating wind capacity by 2030, potentially reaching 10 GW with supportive policies.